 Fleur reached over her shoulder and patted him in the face with her hand.
 ‘Be good.
 The ward I’m about to cast isn’t something most people can manage.’
 A touch of pride coloured her tone.

-Harry’s arms slid round her waist.
+Harry’s arms slid ‘round her waist.
 ‘Astound me, then, mon Rêve.’

-Fleur closed her eyes, gathered her magic, then thrust her wand into the air and twisted.
+Fleur closed her eyes, gathered her magic, thrust her wand into the air and twisted.
 ‘Fianto duri.’

 A crackling, glowing beam of bright light burst into the sky.
-The torrent of magic rose almost a hundred feet into the air before tendrils spread away from its tip like the petals of some vast flower.
+The torrent of magic rose almost a hundred feet into the air before tendrils spread away from its tip like the petals of a vast flower.
 They arced upwards, feeding the spreading, translucent barrier growing above their heads.

 Fleur inspected it and let the feel of the magic wash through her.
 ‘Perfect.’
 A slow, deep ache crept upon her as the magic took its toll.

 ‘As always,’ Harry murmured in her ear.
 ‘Does that mean I can distract you now?’

 ‘I need to do it on the other side.’
 Fleur pointed her wand at where the edge of the barrier slowed to a crawl halfway back to the house.
 ‘But first I need to do the other wards.’

 ‘Anti-apparition wards are easy enough,’ she said.
 ‘Do you know what apparition is?’